- Vanguard News JOB LOSSES: 10,733 affected workers get N4.5b part...

 A recent report released by the National Pension Commission, PenCom, which gave the statistics, stated, “Approval was granted for payment of N4.51 billion to 10,733 RSA holders who were under the age of 50 years and were disengaged from work and unable to secure another job within four months of disengagement.

-“The cumulative total number of RSA holders who were paid benefits for temporary loss of job was 313,468 and were paid a total of N107.93 billion being 25 percent of the balances of their RSAs as prescribed by the Pension Reform Act 2014.
+“The cumulative total number of RSA holders who were paid benefits for the temporary loss of job was 313,468 and were paid a total of N107.93 billion being 25 per cent of the balances of their RSAs as prescribed by the Pension Reform Act 2014.

-PenCom also said that the total number of retirees currently receiving their pensions under the Programmed Withdrawal (PW) contracts increased by 6.87 percent from 200,747 as at the end of the fourth quarter of 2018 to 214,538 as at the end of the first quarter of 2019.
+PenCom also said that the total number of job retirees currently receiving their pensions under the Programmed Withdrawal (PW) contracts increased by 6.87 per cent from 200,747 as at the end of the fourth quarter of 2018 to 214,538 as at the end of the first quarter of 2019.

-“A sectorial breakdown shows that 65.75 percent of those that received pension under the PW were from the public sector while retirees from the private sector accounted for the remaining 34.25 percent.
+“A sectoral breakdown shows that 65.75 per cent of those that received a pension under the PW were from the public sector while retirees from the private sector accounted for the remaining 34.25 per cent.

-“During the quarter under review, the sum of N39.40 billion was paid to 13,791 retirees as lump sum and N522.48 million as monthly programmed withdrawals.
-From inception to date, the sum of N559.48 billion has been paid as lump sum and the monthly Programmed Withdrawals amounted to N9.14 billion.
+“During the quarter under review, the sum of N39.40 billion was paid to 13,791 retirees a lump sum and N522.48 million as monthly programmed withdrawals.
+From inception to date, the sum of N559.48 billion has been paid as a lump sum and the monthly Programmed Withdrawals amounted to N9.14 billion.